Alan4247748/friendly-potato/docs/case studys/Volvo.md

 **Going Electric**

-The XC90 Recharge electric vehicle is part of Volvo's new all-electric fleet.
-With the XC90 Recharge, you go through life in a powerful but eco-friendly way.
-With feature interior and exterior materials that speak to comfort.
+The XC90 Recharge EV is the flag of Volvo's new electric fleet.
+With the XC90 Recharge, travel through life in a powerful but eco-friendly way.
+It's volvo we speak to comfort.

 The unique design of the XC90 allows passengers to experience the vehicle more as a space rather than a mode of transportation.
 To accompany the global launch in 2021.